The Importance of SEO at Each Stage of the Buyer’s Journey

 Identifying retention keywords isn’t difficult; reviewing sales data on customers who have purchased more than one service or item on two different dates will give you answers.
 Email marketing campaigns will also deliver valuable insight into the type of content that attracts existing customers and keeps them coming back for more.

-Retention content ideas and options:
+Other retention content ideas and options:

 - Educational blog posts